Information for Prospective VITA Volunteers:

 Volunteer Positions: You can choose to study and take the exam to become an IRS-certified basic preparer, which will take a few hours tops.
 You can also volunteer as an intake coordinator (IC) and help us greet clients and photocopy their documents and forms (being an intake coordinator doesn’t require studying, just around 30 minutes to certify).
 We're currently recruiting volunteers for both positions, especially ICs.

 If you missed our lessons in the fall and/or are interested in studying on your own to become a tax preparer, take a look at our lessons: (2018-19 lessons coming soon!
 2017-18 linked below)

 Don’t worry if they’re overwhelming or confusing at first!
 The exam is open-book.
-(You can also attend our training bootcamp on Friday, January 26th; see above for more details).
+(You can also attend our training boot camp in January, more details to come!).
 Most importantly, once tax season starts, everything will make sense very quickly.
 You’ll be paired with an experienced preparer until you feel absolutely comfortable being on your own.
 And, each shift has at least one Site Coordinator, who is there to help you 24/7.

 We ask new volunteers to commit to the same two-hour shift each week (though you’re welcome to do another shift!).
 We’ll send out a scheduling form during Shopping Period, so that you’ll have a shift that works for you.
 (You can email our panlist if you need to swap shifts.)

 When you're ready to certify (as Basic Preparer, Advanced Preparer, or Intake Coordinator), proceed to the following link.
 Please carefully read and follow all of the instructions in order.
 The certification exam for preparers can be quite tedious, so give yourself as much time as you need, and work slowly and thoughtfully (you wouldn't want to fail and have to take it again!).
-Ideally, we ask all volunteers to be certified by the start of the spring term (January 16, 2018).
-The hard deadline to certify is by the start of the tax season, which is Monday, January 29th!
+Ideally, we ask all volunteers to be certified by the start of the spring term (mid-January 2019).
+The hard deadline to certify is by the start of the tax season.